 Along with the Washa and Yagenachito tribes, the confederation once occupied about 15 villages.
 The name Chawasha is a Choctaw term meaning “Raccoon Place.”
 When Spanish Explorers first came to America, the combined strength of the four groups was estimated to be about 20,000.
 However, as more and more European settlers came to the area, the tribes suffered greatly from infectious diseases, which reduced their number by half

 by 1700.
 At that time, the Chawasha had about 700 people.

 In 1712 they were moved to the west side of the Mississippi River by French colonizer, Sieur de Bienville.
 A few years later, the Chawasha were attacked by a party of Chickasaw, Yazoo, and Natchez, who killed the head chief and many of his family, and carried off 11 prisoners.
 Sometime before 1722, they resettled on the east side of the Mississippi River.

-In 1730, in order to allay the panic in New Orleans following the Natchez Uprising of 1729 which resulted in the massacre of white settlers, Governor Etienne Boucher de Perrier allowed a band of black slaves to attack the Chawasha, after which, it was widely reported that they were then destroyed.
+In 1730, to allay the panic in New Orleans following the Natchez Uprising of 1729 which resulted in the massacre of white settlers, Governor Etienne Boucher de Perrier allowed a band of black slaves to attack the Chawasha, after which, it was widely reported that they were then destroyed.
 This, however, was grossly exaggerated.
-By 1739, they were living with the Washa tribe on the west side of the Mississippi River above New Orleans.
+By 1739, they lived with the Washa tribe on the west side of the Mississippi River above New Orleans.